niesfisch/jmsloadtester/README.md

 the rest is up to you :)
 feel free to contact me if something is wrong or unclear or you know a better way to do things.

+# How it works - some details

+just a short wrap up of how JMS Load Tester works

+- Java > 1.6, purely based on Java interfaces, provider specific implementations are not bundled, they have to be provided by you (in form of "jar" files)
+- all lookup and retrieving is done via JNDI (Factories, Queues, Topics)
+- the application creates a Thread for each listener and sender (as configured in the app.properties)
+- two central pieces keep track of everything created (ThreadTracker) and messages sent&received (MessageTracker)
+- each Thread gets its own javax.jms.Session instance (via ThreadLocal)
+- one javax.jms.Connection is reused and shared
+- the javax.naming.Context is reused and shared
+- the javax.jms.Destination instances are cached
+- the javax.jms.MessageProducer instances are cached (per Thread)
+- the application uses Runtime.getRuntime().addShutdownHook to register certain components for cleanup
+- currently supports javax.jms.BytesMessage and  javax.jms.TextMessage
+- messages loaded from the file system are cached once they are loaded the first time
+- message loaded from the file system are stored as byte array until they are actually send
+- the timer works based on System.nanoTime()
+- different acknowledgement modes are supported when creating the sender sessions

+can this be done better? i am sure it can. as i am neither a JMS nor a Threading expert there are loads of things that could be improved i guess. why not give some suggestions after you have tried the tool?